nikiiv/multi_file_extractor/README.md

-# Extract all archives from a folder AND recursively extract all archives withing the archive to a proper destinatin
+# Extract all archives from a folder AND recursively extract all archives withing the archive to a proper destinatin - creates a folder based on the origunal file name
 We all have these folder full or rar files whch once extracted end up with more archive The tool will recursively scan all archives in a folder and process them extracting all subarchives and moving all extracted files to different folder